Prelf1992/mlops-template-repository/README.md

 * Commit 117: Feat: Optimize performance of algorithm to resolve issue. at 2025-02-28 16:09:34
 * Commit 118: Test: Configure CI for database for faster execution. at 2025-03-05 15:20:42
 * Commit 119: Refactor: Fix bug in dependencies to resolve issue. at 2025-03-06 13:17:02
+* Commit 120: Perf: Configure CI for dependencies to improve user experience. at 2025-03-06 12:07:53